-The key announcement in the recent Budget from an employment tax perspective was that the Government will extend the public sector off-payroll rules to large- and medium-sized private sector businesses from 6 April 2020.
+The key announcement in last year's Budget from an employment tax perspective was that the Government will extend the public sector off-payroll rules to large- and medium-sized private sector businesses from 6 April 2020.

 This will mean that businesses using the services of workers operating through intermediaries such as personal service companies (PSC) will be required to assess the arrangements.
 Where they conclude that the so called IR35 rules apply, the organisation that pay the worker's intermediary (which could be the business or a third party such as an agency) will be responsible for accounting for income tax and National Insurance Contributions (NICs) through PAYE, including the additional cost of employer’s NICs.

 Crucially, having listened to concerns raised during the consultation process, it has been decided that ‘small’ businesses will be excluded from these new rules.
 Where services are provided to small businesses by workers operating via intermediaries such as PSCs, the intermediary will continue to be required to ‘self-assess’ and account for tax and NICs where it is concluded that the rules do apply.

 The Government has estimated that, as a result of the exception for small businesses, 95 per cent of end users will not need to apply the reform, but what is ‘small’ for this purpose?

 To qualify as a small company, a company that is not otherwise ineligible must meet at least two of these three qualifying conditions:

 - £5.1m or less on its balance sheet; or

 - 50 employees or less.